sant123/word-search-game/README.md

     - Word3
     - ...
 ```
-* Call `word-search-generator` in a terminal, you should get a prompt of the files that reside in the `schemas` folder.
+* Call `word-search-game` in a terminal, you should get a prompt of the files that reside in the `schemas` folder.
 * Select your file and wait till generation completes, after that it will open a browser with the game ready to be printed.
 * The game will be in `generated` folder following `.html` format.